Marpole, Vancouver

 Fraser River Trail

-The Marpole Community Plan also calls for expanded and improved park spaces as the neighborhood grows.
-New pocket parks, improved pedestrian connections to the Fraser River, and enhanced community facilities are all part of the long-term vision for the area.
+The Community Plan calls for new pocket parks, improved pedestrian connections to the Fraser River, and enhanced facilities as the neighborhood grows.

 Marpole is home to well-regarded public schools and is within reach of several private and post-secondary options: